 Most people will get a discharge grant when released from prison.
 This is a small amount of money which can help with immediate living expenses.
 Some people will not be given a discharge grant.
-Reasons you may not get a discharge grant are if you:
+You will not get one if you are:

-- are under 18, - are serving a custodial sentence of 14 days or less, - are being transferred to a hospital under the Mental Health Act, or - you have over £16,000 in savings.
+- under 18, - serving a custodial sentence of 14 days or less, - being transferred to a hospital under the Mental Health Act, or - travelling to an address outside the United Kingdom.